Julia Hoffman: The Leviathan Saga

 Barnabas began a ritual to bring Julia under the control of the Leviathans, as her curiosity had brought her too close to uncovering their goal.
 Julia was able to resist the urge to open the Naga Box because she had a rare genetic immunity to Leviathan control.

 The doctor anguished during the full moon, fearing for both Chris Jennings and Grant Douglas, who she feared was also a werewolf.
 She was soon relieved to find that Quentin at least had not transformed, indicating that his portrait was still intact somewhere.
-She found the portrait, also painted over, in the collection of Sky Rumson, husband of Angelique.
+She found the portrait, also painted over, in the collection of Sky Rumson (Geoffrey Scott), husband of Angelique.
 Angelique agreed to loan Julia the painting in secret so that the landscape could be removed and transferred to another canvas, as long as Julia did not involve her with the Collins family.
 Julia would then have the portrait of Quentin, which she was sure would trigger Grant Douglas' memory.
 Her suspicions proved correct; after she showed it to "Grant", his memories were restored.

 Soon afterwards, Julia demanded again that Barnabas explain the situation, which he finally agreed to do - a Leviathan order to kill her had broken their control over him.
 At the Old House, Barnabas revealed how he had been captured by the Leviathans after following Lady Kitty Hampshire (Kathryn Leigh Scott) from 1897 to 1797.
 The two also discussed Quentin's portrait, Julia's agreement with Angelique to leave her alone, and Leviathan leader Jeb Hawkes's (Christopher Pennock) plans for Carolyn Stoddard.
 Shortly after, Julia took a step past her own jealousy and accepted Maggie Evans as an ally when she, too, was able to resist the control of the Leviathans.

-Julia participated in a seance to contact Josette's ghost, but she warned Barnabas that, if Josette were truly a prisoner of the Leviathans, she might not be able to appear.
+Julia participated in a séance to contact Josette's ghost, but she warned Barnabas that, if Josette were truly a prisoner of the Leviathans, she might not be able to appear.
 After Josette's spirit revealed no knowledge of the Leviathans, Barnabas decided to take action against Jeb and the other members of the cult.
 Julia worried that Barnabas would be punished for fighting the Leviathans, and when Quentin told her that Barnabas had failed to destroy the Naga Box and had not been killed for trying, she decided that Jeb had probably turned Barnabas back into a vampire.